grebeard/lf-howto/README.md

 	set previewer ~/.config/ranger/scope.sh

-While looking for a simple solution to enable previews in lf, I also stubled upon this additional script that adds sandboxing to the preview by using bubblewrap:
+While looking for a simple solution to enable previews in lf, I also stumbled upon this additional script that adds sandboxing to the preview by using bubblewrap:

 https://github.com/gokcehan/lf/wiki/Previews#sandboxing-preview-operations